elemental-lf/benji/README.rst

 ------

 Benji is currently somewhere between alpha and beta quality I think.
 It passes all included tests.
-The documentation isn't completely up-to-date, especially in regard to the new unified filter syntax.
+The documentation isn't completely up-to-date.
+Please open an issue on GitHub if you have a usage question that is not or incorrectly covered by the documentation.

 Benji requires **Python 3.6.5 or newer** because older Python versions have some shortcomings in the ``concurrent.futures`` implementation which lead to an